Trump officials investigate protesters who interrupted Minnesota church service, targeting ICE official

 (CNN) — A Sunday morning church service in the Twin Cities interrupted by anti-Immigration and Customs Enforcement protesters is the latest flash point in escalating tensions between the Trump administration and demonstrators in Minnesota.

+Assistant Attorney General Harmeet Dhillon, who oversees the Civil Rights Division of the Department of Justice, announced an investigation within hours, calling the protesters’ actions “desecrating a house of worship and interfering with Christian worshippers.”

-“Attacks against law enforcement and the intimidation of Christians are being met with the full force of federal law,” Attorney General Pam Bondi posted to X last Sunday night.
+“Attacks against law enforcement and the intimidation of Christians are being met with the full force of federal law,” Attorney General Pam Bondi posted to X late Sunday night.

-“ICE out!” protesters shouted as they were confronted by the lead pastor and congregants.
+“ICE out!” protesters shouted as the lead pastor and congregants confronted them.

 The demonstrators said they were there to protest David Easterwood, who is listed as a pastor at the church and appears to be the same David Easterwood who is a top ICE official in the Twin Cities.
 He was recently named as a defendant in a case brought by protesters who allege immigration agents had violated their First and Fourth Amendment rights.